dotnet/docs-maui/docs/user-interface/layouts/grid.md

 </ContentPage>
 ```

-In this example, the `Label` objects in each row are all identically aligned vertically, but use different horizontal alignments.
-Alternatively, this can be thought of as the `Label` objects in each column being identically aligned horizontally, but using different vertical alignments:
+In this example, the <xref:Microsoft.Maui.Controls.Label> objects in each row are all identically aligned vertically, but use different horizontal alignments.
+Alternatively, this can be thought of as the <xref:Microsoft.Maui.Controls.Label> objects in each column being identically aligned horizontally, but using different vertical alignments:

 :::image type="content" source="media/grid/alignment.png" alt-text="Cell alignment in a .NET MAUI Grid.":::